velddev/1337Win/README.md

 HOW TO INSTALL

-1: Download Tampermonkey (chrome) or Greasemonkey (firefox).
+1: Download Tampermonkey (chrome) or Greasemonkey (firefox).\n
-2: Add main.js to your scripts
+2: Add main.js to your scripts\n
-3: Refresh 1337online.com
+3: Refresh 1337online.com\n